Details of entry criteria are given on the course factsheets and you should check the specific entry requirements for your chosen course.

 |Home Office Information for Full Time Students|

 To study on a course at Harrow College applicants are expected to have achieved the required level of English for their chosen course.
 You will need to provide copies of all relevant certificates.
+We accept any approved English Language test set at a minimum CEFR Level of B2 or where a minimum B2 result is achieved.
+A list of approved UKVI tests and test centres worldwide can be found here.

 If your level of English is not high enough for your chosen course the college will normally be able to offer you an English as a Foreign Language (EFL) course for either one term or one academic year, whichever is appropriate.
 After successful completion of the EFL course, you will be able to progress onto your chosen course.